All ORL Branches are closed on statutory holidays and during Christmas and Easter holiday times.

 NOTE: Events for young children (under age 8) require a parent or guardian to stay and enjoy the program with them.

 Build amazing Lego creations in a busy, creative atmosphere.
 LEGO provided.

 Thursday June 20, 3:00-4:00 pm

 Click on the link to see creations by Mission LEGO Builders

 Join us on Tuesday afternoons at 1:00 pm.
 Knitters and crocheters of all abilities are welcome.
-Please bring needles and yarn and a project to work on.
+Please bring needles, yarn and a project to work on.

 It's free!
 Just drop in!

-Sit by the fireplace and enjoy coffee and treats and great conversation.
+Sit by the fireplace and enjoy coffee, treats, and great conversation.